psqbs/ptrsqbs/README.md

-- 👋 Hi, I’m Piotr, DevOps Engineer
+- 👋 Hi, I’m Piotr
+- 💼 I work as Cloud / Devops Engineer
 - 👀 I’m interested in CI/CD, Azure Devops, Terraform, Ansible, Azure and Golang
 - 🌱 I’m currently learning Golang
 - 💞️ I’m looking to collaborate on anything where I might be usefull and learn by the way.